zhangsaithu/titer/README.md

 3. Unzip data.zip, then put the test data in the data/ folder if you want to predict your own data.
 Otherwise, directly run codes/titer_test.py to reproduce the results in our paper.
 Note that all the input data should be formatted in Python's array structure.

-4. All the trained deep learning models are in the model/ folder.

-5. Note that a user-friendly online version of TITER is coming soon.

 If you have any questions, please feel free to contact me : )

 Email: zhangsai13@mails.tsinghua.edu.cn